MilesAlford/di-workshop-07-tdd-intro/README.md

 Now let's do some TDD!
 Uncomment the `multiply()` test.

 **What do you expect to happen when you run your tests?**
+I expect the the new test to fail
 **What actually happened when you ran your tests?**
+The test failed as the function multiply doesnt exsist in the coolculator.
 **Add a method to the Coolculator so the test passes green**

 **Uncomment the `subtract()` test and write some code to make it green**